NH Songwriter Rick Lang Biography March 2022

 A native of New Hampshire, Grammy nominated songwriter Rick Lang has become well known in the Bluegrass community and beyond.
 His songs have been covered by some of the most renowned artists in Bluegrass music, Southern Gospel and even the Jazz world.
-Over 100 song cuts to his credit, including some album title tracks, and the number keeps growing each year.
-Although many of his songs are self-composed, Rick has collaborated with several other notable writers in the Bluegrass and Gospel music field in recent years leading to additional album cuts, some featured on his newest recorded works.
+Over 100 song cuts to his credit, including some album title tracks, several #1s, and the number keeps growing each year.
+Rick has collaborated with several of the most renown songwriters in the Bluegrass and Gospel music field in recent years, some of the material will be featured on future recording projects.

-Rick has released six studio albums of his own to date.
+Rick has released seven studio albums of his own to date.
 Each have featured all original Rick Lang compositions.

 In the spring of 1996, Rick Lang And Friends produced “A Tribute to the 100th Anniversary of the Boston Marathon” featuring two of Rick’s songs written to pay tribute to the history of the Boston Marathon… “Running For The Glory” and “Heartbreak Hill”.
 Both songs received heavy radio airplay throughout New England prior to the event, and “Running For The Glory” was also featured (including a music video of the performance) on a TV special entitled “A Century Of Running” that aired on a major Boston television network.

 In 1997, in another collaborative effort, Rick Lang and Friends wrote and produced “First Night”, a tribute to the relatively new, and increasingly popular First Night tradition and were invited to perform the song at the opening ceremony at First Night Worcester Massachusetts that same year.
 Their recorded version of the song is currently being used to help promote First Night programs all across the United States and Canada.